Why not use Microsoft software to build your own digital QMS?

 • Outlook

-As a connected solution, they can make collaboration much more seamless, with everyone in the business using the various apps to communicate and work together on various types of shared documents - keeping them together and accessible for auditing purposes through one portal.
+As a connected solution, Microsoft tools can make collaboration much more seamless, with everyone in the business using the various apps to communicate and work together on various types of documents - keeping them together and accessible for auditing purposes in one portal.

 At the same time, integrated messaging and video conferencing facilities can keep everyone on the same page throughout a long and complex process.